-1,353m above sea level, in the mountainous heart of the Bernese Oberland, Adelboden is a village-sized cluster of gingerbread-house wooden chalets surrounded by pine trees and flanked by snow-capped peaks.
-This traditional village is tucked away on a sunny mountainside, offering panoramic views of the surrounding valley.
-A peaceful town filled with olde-worlde charm; Adelboden ski resort is filled with rustic chalet-style buildings, tea rooms and quality hotels which line the pedestrian friendly high street and quaint lanes.
+1,353m above sea level, in the mountainous heart of the Bernese Oberland, Adelboden ski resort is a village-sized cluster of gingerbread-house wooden chalets surrounded by pine trees and flanked by snow-capped peaks.
+This traditional village is tucked away on a sunny mountainside, offering panoramic views of the surrounding valley and superb skiing.
+A peaceful town filled with plenty of charm; Adelboden ski resort is filled with rustic chalet-style buildings, tea rooms and quality hotels which line the pedestrian friendly high street and quaint lanes.

-An ideal winter destination for families, the town is the first destination in Switzerland to have been awarded the Alpine Wellness holiday resort certificate.
-Adelboden ski resort is home to a wide range of accommodation, a high density of cosy alpine huts and snow bars, and 204 kilometres of pisted runs with terrain to suit skiers of all abilities.
+An ideal skiing destination for families, Adelboden is the first destination in Switzerland to have been awarded the Alpine Wellness holiday resort certificate.
+Adelboden ski resort is home to a wide range of accommodation, a high density of cosy alpine huts and snow bars, and 204 kilometres of pisted runs with ski terrain to suit skiers of all abilities.
 The charming town is well equipped with a variety of child-friendly leisure activities, whilst many of the hotels offer family-oriented facilities or in-house childcare services.

 Resort Altitude: 1,353m

 Resort Skiing: 2,400m

 Red Runs: 93km